Introduction to Natural Language Processing (NLP)

 Tasks & Research

-Let’s take a look at some NLP tasks and categorize them based on the research progress for each task.
+Let’s look at some NLP tasks and categorize them based on the research progress for the English language (read: #BenderRule).

-- Part of Speech (POS) tagging: Given a sentence, determine POS tags for each word (e.g: NOUN, VERB, ADV, ADJ).
+- Part of Speech (POS) tagging: Given a sentence, determine the POS tag for each word (e.g. NOUN, VERB, ADV, ADJ).

-- Sentiment Analysis: Given a sentence, determine it’s polarity (e.g: positive, negative, neutral), or emotions (e.g: happy, sad, surprised, angry)
+- Sentiment Analysis: Given a sentence, determine it’s polarity (e.g. positive, negative, neutral), or emotions (e.g. happy, sad, surprised, angry, etc)

-- Co-reference Resolution: Given a sentence, determine which words (“mentions”) refer to the same objects (“entities”). for example (Manning is a great NLP professor, he worked in academia for over 25 years).
+- Co-reference Resolution: Given a sentence, determine which words (“mentions”) refer to the same objects (“entities”). for example (Manning is a great NLP professor, he worked in the field for over two decades).

-- Word Sense Disambiguation (WSD): Many words have more than one meaning, we have to select the meaning which makes the most sense in context (e.g: I went to the bank to get some money), here bank means a financial institution, not the land beside a river.
+- Word Sense Disambiguation (WSD): Many words have more than one meaning; we have to select the meaning which makes the most sense based on the context (e.g. I went to the bank to get some money), here bank means a financial institution, not the land beside a river.

 - Question Answering.